helm/charts/stable/dex/README.md

 A major chart version change (like v1.5.1 -> v2.0.0) indicates that there is an incompatible breaking change which requires manual actions.

+### Upgrade to v3.0.0

+Breaking changes which should be considered and require manual actions during release upgrade:

+- `.Values.crd.present` replaced with `.Values.crd.appInstall` which is its negation
+- CRDs installation support added - with helm v2 won't be installed by default. with helm v3+ impossible to do that from the chart, will be installed by default unless passing the `--skip-crds` flag with `helm install`

+See the [Configuration](#configuration) section for the details on the parameters introduced in version 2.0.0.

+In order to upgrade, please update your values file and uninstall/reinstall the chart.

 ### Upgrade to v2.0.0

 Breaking changes which should be considered and require manual actions during release upgrade: